vgalin/html2image/README.md

 ## TODO List
 -   Clean the main directory by moving the examples in their own directory
--   Support for OSX and UNIX systems
+-   Carry tests on OSX and UNIX systems
 -   CLI
 -   Suport of other browsers, such as Firefox
 -   More extensive doc + comments